Division Title

 The NIH has established a Respiratory Protection Program (RPP) in accordance with the Occupational Safety and Health Administration (OSHA) Respiratory Protection Standard (29 CFR 1910.134).
 The RPP provides NIH-wide procedures for the proper selection, use, and care of respiratory protective equipment, and is overseen by the Office of Research Services (ORS), Division of Occupational Health and Safety (DOHS).
 The RPP covers all NIH employees with the exception of those supporting clinical care in the NIH Clinical Center.
 The Clinical Center provides administrative management for respiratory protection of personnel working with pathogens of concern.

 DOHS has multiple branches, two of which collaborate to facilitate the RPP: the Occupational Medical Service (OMS) and the Technical Assistance Branch (TAB).
 An RPP Manager is designated within TAB and assists the worksite manager with worksite evaluations, respirator selection, respirator training and respirator fit testing.
-OMS provides medical clearance to wear a respirator.
+OMS provides medical clearance to wear a respirator and enrolls employees in the Respiratory Protection Program.

 Required Use of a Respirator